Develop a buyer’s guide to educate your startup’s sales team and customers – TechCrunch

 Know your audience

 From the start, it’s important to think about who the stakeholders are for your product’s buying cycle.
-One typical issue with early-stage startups is they meet with an enthusiastic buyer — a CIO, CTO, or VP of product — but neglect to include the other stakeholders who should be part of the conversation.
+One typical issue with early-stage startups is they meet with an enthusiastic buyer — a CIO, CTO or VP of product — but neglect to include the other stakeholders who should be part of the conversation.
 More importantly, a lot of companies don’t realize the impact of their product on a group or team that they would not typically sell to.

 For example, target the security team as an early stakeholder, because they’re probably going to review your product.
-If the solution is focused towards, say, integration, then hone in on who would be owning the integration process on the buyer’s team.
+If the solution is focused toward, say, integration, then hone in on who would be owning the integration process on the buyer’s team.

 If you’re selling a martech solution, on a business level, you have to consider a finance business partner for marketing.
 Think about the problems your customers face and also how others in their company relate to them.